 Rough Order of Magnitude level cost estimates were prepared based on the assumption that there are a total of 2,240 structures to be included within the plan (1,790 residential, 450 non-residential).
-Real estate costs for the RP include administrative costs for execution of the agreement between the NFS and landowner, administrative costs associated with the elevation of residential structures and floodproofing of non-residential structures, and estimated relocation assistance costs for tenants.
-Some associated administrative requirements would be for obtaining right-of-entry, title research, execution of Floodproofing Agreements and curative documents, filing of the Floodproofing Agreements and easements, and coordination and oversight of relocations.
-Costs of elevation and floodproofing of the structures are construction costs, and are not included as real estate costs.
+Real estate costs for the RP include administrative costs for obtaining right-of-entry, title research, acquisition of real estate instruments and subordinations. .
+Costs of elevation and floodproofing of the structures are construction costs and are not included as real estate costs.
 Table E:12-1 shows the estimated real estate costs for the RP: